 Dual registration.
 Registering twice - or mistakenly leaving an old registration on the rolls - is not meaningful evidence of an intent to commit fraud by voting twice.
-There is no requirement that citizens inform their local election officials before they move, and with approximately 14% of Americans moving each year,33 it is not surprising to find that many voters are registered under multiple addresses - but vote only once.
-In New Hampshire in 2004, for example, local officials found 67 individuals on the rolls in both Dover and Durham; each of the 67 had moved from one town to the other, and each voted only once.34 federal prosecutors charged Wisconsinite Cynthia Alicea with double-voting.
+There is no requirement that citizens inform their local election officials before they move, and with approximately 14% of Americans moving each year, it is not surprising to find that many voters are registered under multiple addresses - but vote only once.
+In New Hampshire in 2004, for example, local officials found 67 individuals on the rolls in both Dover and Durham; each of the 67 had moved from one town to the other, and each voted only once.

+It may seem significantly more suspicious to register twice on the same day - but even then, two registrations do not necessarily yield two votes.
+In 2004, for example, federal prosecutors charged Wisconsinite Cynthia Alicea with double-voting.
 Wisconsin allows residents to register on Election Day, which Alicea did.
 Poll workers found an error on the form, and asked Alicea to fill out another, which she also did - but the first form was never discarded.
 Although Alicea completed two registration forms, following poll worker instructions, she voted only once.
-Her innocence was eventually proven, but not before prosecutors forced the 23-year-old through an unwarranted trial.35
+Her innocence was eventually proven, but not before prosecutors forced the 23-year-old through an unwarranted trial.